Rudolf Vrba: "Kanada" commando

 In August 1942 Vrba was reassigned to the Aufräumungskommando ("clearing-up") or "Kanada" commando, in Auschwitz II-Birkenau, the extermination camp, 4 km (2.5 miles) from Auschwitz I. Around 200–800 prisoners worked on the nearby Judenrampe where freight trains carrying Jews arrived, removing the dead, then sorting through the new arrivals' property.
 Many brought kitchen utensils and clothes for different seasons, suggesting to Vrba that they believed the stories about resettlement.

 It took 2–3 hours to clear out a train, by which time most new arrivals were dead.
 Those deemed fit for work were selected for slave labour and the rest taken by truck to the gas chamber.
 Vrba estimated that 90 percent were gassed.
 He told Claude Lanzmann in 1978 that the process relied on speed and making sure no panic broke out, because panic meant the next transport would be delayed.

 The new arrivals' property was taken to barracks known as Effektenlager I and II in Auschwitz I (moved to Auschwitz II after Vrba's escape).
 Inmates, and apparently also some of the camp administration, called the barracks Kanada I and II because they were a "land of plenty".
 Everything was there—medicine, food, clothing, and cash—much of it repackaged by the Aufräumungskommando to be sent to Germany.
 The Aufräumungskommando lived in Auschwitz I, block 4, until 15 January 1943 when they were transferred to block 16 in Auschwitz II, sector Ib, where Vrba lived until June 1943.

 After Vrba had been in Auschwitz for about five months, he fell sick with typhus; his weight dropped to 42 kg and he was delirious.
-At his lowest point, he was helped by Josef Farber, a Slovakian member of the camp resistance, who brought him medication and thereafter extended to him the protection of the Auschwitz underground.
+At his lowest point, he was helped by Josef Farber, a Slovak member of the camp resistance, who brought him medication and thereafter extended to him the protection of the Auschwitz underground.

 In early 1943 Vrba was given the job of assistant registrar in one of the blocks; he told Lanzmann that the resistance movement had manoeuvered him into the position because it gave him access to information.
 A few weeks later, in June, he was made registrar (Blockschreiber) of block 10 in Auschwitz II, the quarantine section for men (BIIa), again because of the underground.
 The position gave him his own room and bed, and he could wear his own clothes.
 He was also able to speak to new arrivals who had been selected to work, and he had to write reports about the registration process, which allowed him to ask questions and take notes.